Columbium41/My-Blogs/README.md

 - Integrating shared HTML templates in ERB
 - Using URL Helpers/link_to with routes
 - Basics of Rails flash messages
+- Basics of creating models using the Rails console
+- Basics of validating data

 ## Installation
 TODO: Add installation steps